Aman-ali76/BSAI-1C/AMAN BSAI 1C/readme.md

 # Data Analysis Project

-Welcome to the **Data Analysis Project**!
+**Data Analysis Project**!
 This project covers data loading, cleaning, preprocessing, and visualization using **Python** and **Pandas**.
 Below are all the details, screenshots, and the explanation of functionality of the project.